hauwalumsam22/COS-project.repo/NOTEPAD.md

     self.text_widget.event_generate("<<Paste>>")

 def show_about(self):
-    about_text = "Simple Notepad\nCreated with Python and Tkinter\nFor our COS Project"
+    about_text = "Simple Notepad\nCreated using Python and Tkinter\nFor our COS Project"
     tk.messagebox.showinfo('About', about_text)